 We’ve got another doozie of a storm coming in and it looks like it might be the biggest one yet this season.
 It’s supposed to hit Wed night and go all day Thursday – and I have a plane ticket to NYC on Thursday afternoon.
 Looks like my long weekend vacation might be shortened a bit.

-At least if I get snowed in I’ll have my Vitamix to make some delicious, hot & healthy soups.
+At least if I get snowed in I’ll have my Vitamix to make some delicious, hot & healthy soups, like this Roasted Butternut Squash Soup!
 I told you a couple of weeks ago how much I love my Vitamix and why, but just in case you missed it, here’s the reprint:

 - It works.
 Go figure, a product that actually does the job it says it will and does it really, really well.